MicrosoftDocs/azure-devops-docs/docs/boards/integrations/boards-teams.md

 ## Add the Azure Boards app to Teams

-You add the app to your Teams channel in Teams.
+You can add the Azure Boards app to your Teams channels.

 1. In Microsoft Teams, select **Apps**, search for *Azure Boards*, and then select **Azure Boards**.